nicholaswmin/automap/README.md

 - [constant-time O<sup>1</sup>][const] additions
 - saved as a [`List`][redis-list]

-used for lists that are, or will become, way too big to carry around.
+used for lists that are way too big to carry around and don't need to be loaded to do work in most cases.

-Example:
+> Example:

 ```js
 class Building {